 Electrodes are strategically placed into the space outside of the dura (covering of spinal cord).
 These electrodes are connected to a small pulse generator that is placed under the skin.

 The exact site of stimulation is critical for obtaining the desired effects.

 To determine whether you are a candidate for epidural spinal cord stimulation, you will first undergo trial stimulator placement.

 A trial stimulator placement involves insertion of an electrode (using a needle and local anesthesia).
 This simple procedure is done in an outpatient setting.
-Once the electrode is inserted, you will begin gait training and be given a generator to carry for one week.
+Once the electrode is inserted, you will begin treadmill training with a body-weight support system (to help restore more natural gait pattern), and be given a generator to carry for one week.